Logiprompt-Techno/Heart_Disease_prediction_app/README.md

 └── static/
     └── css/ and js/ files

-Step 3:
+Step 3: Create and Activate a Virtual Environment

-Create a virtual environment for the project to isolate dependencies from the system Python installation. python -m venv venv
+Create a virtual environment to isolate project dependencies from the system Python installation.

+python -m venv venv

-Activate the virtual environment before installing any project-specific libraries. venv\Scripts\activate
+Activate the virtual environment before installing any project-specific libraries.

+venv\Scripts\activate

-Step 4:
+Step 4: Install Required Dependencies

-Install all required Python packages such as Flask, Flask-CORS, pandas, scikit-learn, joblib, and SHAP using pip.
+Install all required Python packages such as Flask, Flask-CORS, pandas, NumPy, scikit-learn, joblib, and SHAP using pip.

-Create requirements.txt with the following content: flask flask-cors pandas
+Create a requirements.txt file with the following content:

+flask
+flask-cors
+pandas